 With our flexible options, you can apply for the available types and amounts of cover you want at any time.
 The insurance calculator on our website can help you work out how much insurance you may need and how much it could cost.
+Go to aware.com.au/insurancecalculator.
 Applications are subject to acceptance by the insurer.